Ops Controls

 Manufacturing Industry

-In manufacturing, ops controls ensure production processes are optimized.
+In manufacturing, ops controls keep production humming.
 They monitor equipment performance, manage supply chains, and maintain quality standards.
-Tools like Six Sigma and lean manufacturing are commonly applied to reduce waste and increase efficiency.
+Tools like Six Sigma and lean manufacturing have become go-to approaches for cutting waste and boosting efficiency.
+Toyota practically wrote the book on this stuff, and manufacturers everywhere have been adapting their methods ever since.

 Finance Sector